-[©] Electrons were emitted predominantly in the direction opposite the 60Co spin
+Electrons were emitted predominantly in the direction opposite the 60Co spin

-Figure 74: Artistic representation of parity not being conserved.
+Figure 82: Artistic representation of the effect.
 In the mirror, the direction of spin is reversed, while the direction in which most beta rays are emitted remains unchanged.
 Parity transformation would turn the mirror upside down, to return the spin to the original direction.
 But then the electrons will be emitted upwards, which is not the case: parity is not conserved.